adrien2p/statistical-js/README.md

 const res = statistical.sum([1, 2, 3]);
 ```

-### Prerequisites

-They are no dependencies, so you can use it just like that and ES6.

 ### Performance

 To provide you with the best performance when using statistical-js, this library has implemented a variable cache system to save the last calculations.